 Holiday balance will be notified in writing by the outgoing contractor to both the incoming employer and the worker within two weeks of the final payroll, at the latest.

 All employers are required to have a bereavement policy or procedure in place which provides for paid bereavement leave to include a minimum of one day’s pay in respect of the death of an immediate family member (parent, child, sibling, spouse, grandparent, grandchild).

 As a means of improving/modernising communications, correspondence to any worker, including rosters, payslips, and documents referred to in this ERO and other communications from the employer, will be provided by the employer by email or employer portal, if the worker in question has the facility to access email communication/internet, in which case the worker will provide email address on request by the employer.
 In exceptional circumstances whereby either worker or employer does not have the facility to access email communication/internet/employer portal, written/hard copy communication methods will apply.

 Each employment contract will include the name of the recognised Trade Union with representation/organisation rights in the employment, where appropriate.

-Excluding rates of pay (otherwise known as core pay), this Employment Regulation Order does not affect in any way already existing agreements (whose terms are equal or better), be they local, national, official, or in company.
+This Employment Regulation Order does not affect in any way already existing agreements (whose terms are equal or better than the minimum of this order).

 Nothing in this Employment Regulation Order shall be taken to exclude, limit or be in any way inconsistent with the rights of any worker under any statutory enactment.